meltano/meltano/docs/src/docs/overview.md

 1. Meltano as **Analyze** only (GUI)
     - Interactively query, explore, visualize, and model the data (warehouse)

-It leverages open source software and software development best practices including version control, CI, CD, and review apps for [data ops](https://en.wikipedia.org/wiki/DataOps), data engineering, analytics, business intelligence and data science.
+In addition, Meltano allows you to utilize the following tools for various steps of the data life cycle:

+- **Collections**, Extract, Load, Transform: Meltano CLI
+- **Designs**: Superset or Plotly
+- **Notebook**: Jupyter
+- **Orchestrate**: Airflow

 **Notes**

 - _Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
 You will likely need to edit the transformations to map to your custom fields._
 - _The sample Zuora python scripts have been written to support GitLab's Zuora implementation.
 This includes a workaround to handle some subscriptions that should have been created as a single subscription._

-## Interfaces

-As far as how you will interface with the various parts of Meltano, they are as follows:

-- Collections, Extract, Load, Transform: CLI
-- Designs: Superset or Plotly
-- Notebook: Jupyter
-- Orchestrate: Airflow

-In addition, please note that Transform also has a viewer.
+- _In addition, please note that Transform also has a viewer._

 ## Meltano CLI